-Dambusters: Lincolnshire marks 80th anniversary of World War Two raids
+Dambusters: Lincolnshire crowds mark 80th anniversary of World War Two raids

 - Published

-Events are taking place across Lincolnshire to mark the 80th anniversary of the Dambusters raids.
+Crowds have gathered for events across Lincolnshire to mark the 80th anniversary of the Dambusters raids.

 Fifty-three airmen were killed in the famous mission, which targeted three German dams on the 16 and 17 May 1943.

-A Lancaster bomber is expected to fly over 28 former Bomber Command bases later while dignitaries were gathering at the International Bomber Command Centre (IBCC) in Lincoln.
+A Lancaster bomber is to fly over 28 former Bomber Command bases while dignitaries have gathered at the International Bomber Command Centre (IBCC) in Lincoln.

 It is the first year events will take place without any surviving crew.